robinssq/api-docs/docs/tagmerchant.rst

 Functionality
 ------------

 The Narrativ advertiser tag allows Narrativ to track user behavior on an advertiser's site.
-Our AI optimizes Narrativ's auction system by looking at data on page views and purchase behavior.
+Our auction system optimizes advertiser acquisition and ROI by analyzing data on page views and purchase behavior.
 Any other PII that is captured, such as names, email addresses, etc. will be hashed and never stored in plain text.
 The tag runs asynchronously in the background so there is no impact to page load times.

 Implementation
 ------------

-We track two types of events for our partners - check outs and page views
+We track two types of events for our partners - check outs and page views:

 * Place the check out tag on the page that loads after your customer has finished shopping and paid for their purchase (your site's equivalent of a "Thank you for your order" page).